Create in-depth valuation models for Urbit address space, network effects, and commercial utilization.

 Understanding the economics of Urbit can be tricky; there are many different layers of analogy and historical comparison for how to value Urbit address space, network effects, and commercial potential.
 There is also potentially interesting territory around Urbit’s differences from previously existing infrastructure, land, etc paradigms, and the potential to unlock new forms of economic activity.
 Some thinking has been done here, including by Tlon and by Justin Murphy; but much more (and more detailed) work remains.

 We’re interested in seeing detailed economic analyses of Urbit’s valuation on a macro scale.
 These can involve statistical models from areas often analogized to Urbit (such as network effects, land value, or NFT token economics), or they can propose new models or scenarios.
-We don’t ask that you come to any particular conclusion; all submissions will be reviewed by a committee of community members (not the Urbit Foundation or Tlon).
+We don’t ask that you come to any particular conclusion; all submissions will be reviewed by the Mars Invisible College Review Board along the following parameters:

 Some possible avenues of inquiry:

 - Analyses of how the current Urbit address space market functions and implications for future value; how current market actors perceive value; implications for growth